z1996xm/BIGTREETECH/docs/KNOMI.md

 <img src=img/KNOMI/KNOMI_GIF.png width="600" />

 2、Click to download [KNOMI GIF](https://raw.githack.com/z1996xm/BIGTREETECH/main/docs/download/KNOMI_GIF.zip) .
-Must change your GIF to the same name and pixel as the GIF what you want to replace.
+Must change your GIF to the same name and pixel as the GIF what you want to replace.You can click on https://www.gifgit.com/gif/resize to modify your GIF pixels and right-click to view the GIF's.

 <img src=img/KNOMI/KNOMI_Tip.png width="600" />